 - Lastly but not the least you can create your own online store and some tools such as WooCommerce are available, easy to use and help you manage your store.
 You can also manage payment directly from your website.

 As we said above, this is a self-hosted platform, so you need to purchase a domain and hosting account.
 The web hosting is where all the files, databases of your website are stored.
 Also choosing a good plan is important and it depends on what you intend to do now and later.
-However many web hosting platforms offers different kinds of plans and some of them offer discount for a year or two.
+However many web hosting platforms offer different kinds of plans and some of them offer discounts for a year or two.
 If you don’t have enough budget I recommend you use Godaddy hosting (they offer affordable plans)But you can also use Bluehost, Hostgator or any other web hosting.

 When should I use WordPress.com ?